KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/EmergenceReflection.md

 is a very important part of [Emergence](https://github.com/KonstantinTomashevich/Emergence) project that powers lots of other high level libraries.
 It was specially designed and optimized for optimal usage inside these libraries.

 Hope you've enjoyed reading!
-If you have any suggestions, reach me through telegram or email.
+If you have any suggestions, feel free to contact me through telegram or email.